 Using undecanone as an example we can compare these results to those found using LRI, the LRI value reported for undecanone using flavornet is 1296 [], however other sources place the LRI value at 1294 [].
 This variation is typical when using LRI and so for this comparison we will assume that a ‘true’ LRI value any experimental value would optimistically fall within ±2 LRI units of the measured value.
 Furthermore between our 5°C·min-1 and 20°C·min-1 experiments we found a difference of 3 RI units (1293-1296).
-If we convert each LRI unit into a measure of time, the associated error for all columns given ± 2 RI values would be ± 3.2 s, an order of magnitude larger than the error than our master column, and larger than any of the errors observed for this molecule across all of the columns in the study.
+If we convert each LRI unit into a measure of time, the associated error for all columns given ± 2 RI values would be ± 3.2 s, an order of magnitude larger than the error than our reference column, and larger than any of the errors observed for this molecule across all of the columns in the study.

 To demonstrate the need for normalization, the retention time predictions were also made using the nominal column inner diameters and film thicknesses.
-Without the normalization the average error for the each column (30 m, 15 m, and 30 m old) increased to 34.1, 9.85, and 7.89 s, respectively.
+Without the normalization the average error for the each column (30 m, 15 m, and 30 m old) increased to 34.1, 9.9, and 7.9 s, respectively.
 The large increase in errors when using the nominal dimensions highlights the importance of column normalization if attempting to make retention time predictions based on thermodynamic models.